contanpe/PSCI/Theory Paper.md

 4.Second Squaring: Mirrors polarity in the icosahedral lattice: 0.9276018309350...

 This action QUITE LITERALLY creates a torus.
-We now scale this temporally, as this has to happen at the pulse of time:
+We now scale this cycle temporally, as this has to happen at the pulse of time:

       h = Plenum Retention 0.9278​​ ⋅ Novelty Pulse of 7.1427878×10−34 s ​​≈ 6.626 × 10^(−34) J/s.